MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/faq.md

 The Azure landing zone conceptual architecture represents scale and maturity decisions.
 It's based on lessons learned and feedback from customers who have adopted Azure as part of their digital estate.
 This conceptual architecture can help your organization set a direction for designing and implementing a landing zone.

-## What does a landing zone map to in Azure in the context of Azure Landing Zone architecture?
+## What does a landing zone map to in Azure in the context of Azure landing zone architecture?

-From an Azure Landing Zone point of view, landing zones are individual Azure subscriptions.
+From an Azure landing zone point of view, landing zones are individual Azure subscriptions.

 ## What does policy-driven governance mean, and how does it work?